-Table 1 - Program Criteria Special Semester Curricular Program Credit Hours Conditions Unique Conditions Technical Must be a Under Utah Code May only be offered by Certificate minimum of 3 sections 53B-1- institutions with a technical credits and a 101.5(8)(b) and 53B- college role. maximum of 51 2a-106(2)(b), Must use an appropriate credits. technical education technical CIP Code as outlined in may provide basic the OCHE table. instruction and shall not include general education.
-Academic Undergraduate Certificate Must be a minimum of 9 credits and a maximum of 36 credits.
+Table 1 - Program Criteria Semester Special Curricular Program Credit Hours Conditions Unique Conditions Technical Must be a Under Utah Code May only be offered by Certificate minimum of 3 sections 53B-1- institutions with a technical credits and a 101.5(8)(b) and 53B- college role. maximum of 51 2a-106(2)(b), credits. technical education

+Academic Undergraduate Certificate Must be a minimum of 9 credits and a maximum of 36 credits. may provide basic instruction and shall not include general education.
 May include general education courses as appropriate.
-May only be offered by degree-granting institutions.
+Must use an appropriate technical CIP Code as outlined in the OCHE table.
+May only be offered by degreegranting institutions.
 Must use an appropriate academic CIP Code as outlined in the OCHE table.
 Applied Associate of Science Degree Must be a minimum of 60 credits and a maximum of 69 credits.
 May include only a portion of the general education requirements (minimum of 9 credits) outlined in Board Policy R470, General Education in keeping with accreditation requirements.
 Must use an appropriate academic CIP Code as outlined in the OCHE table.
 Transfer Associate Degree Must be a minimum of 60 credits and a maximum of 63 credits.
 Must meet all general education requirements as outlined in Board Policy R470, General Education.
 Where a bachelor's degree exists in the same discipline, there must be at least one articulation agreement with a four-year institution for transfer with junior standing.
 (See Board Policy R470, General Education.)
 Must align with the appropriate lower-division major if a USHE faculty major committee has established one.
 (See Board Policy R470, General Education.)
 Specialized Associate Degree Must be a minimum of 60 credits and a maximum of 85 credits.
 Includes a minimum of 28 credit hours of specialized coursework.
 May be incomplete prior to transfer, per articulation agreements and transfer baccalaureate major maps.
 Formal articulation agreements must be made for affiliated bachelor's degrees.
-Bachelor of Arts, Bachelor of Science, and Professional Bachelor Degrees Must be a minimum of 120 credits and a maximum of 126 credits.
-Must meet all general education requirements as outlined in Board Policy R470, General Education.
+Bachelor of Arts, Bachelor of Science, and Professional Bachelor Degrees Requires 120 credits (specific programs may have a maximum of 126 credits if required by program Must meet all general education requirements as outlined in Board Policy R470, General Education.
 Must align with the appropriate lower-division major if a USHE faculty major committee has established one.
-(See Board Policy R470, General Education.)
+(See Board Policy R470, General Education .)

-Bachelor of Applied Science (BAS)/Bachelor of Applied Studies (BAP) Must be a minimum of 90 and a maximum of 126 credits.
+accreditation or licensure).
+Bachelor of Applied Science (BAS)/Bachelor of Applied Studies (BAP) Minimum of 90 and maximum of 120 credits (specific programs may have a maximum of 126 credits if required by program accreditation or licensure).
 Must meet all general education requirements as outlined in Board Policy R470, General Education.
 Must align with the appropriate lower-division major if a USHE faculty major committee has established one.
 May be designed to build upon AAS or academic or technical certificate programs.
 Post-Bachelor's Certificates Requires less than 30 credits.
 Not Applicable Requires completion of a bachelor's degree.
 Master's Degree Requires 30 to 36 credits.
 Professional master's programs may require additional coursework or projects to meet accreditation requirements.
 Not Applicable Generally requires completion of a bachelor's degree.
 Post-Master's Certificate Requires less than 30 credits.
 Not Applicable Requires completion of a master's degree.
 Doctoral Degree Determined by disciplinary standards Not Applicable Requires completion of a bachelor's degree and may require a master's degree where appropriate for the discipline.